 RESULTS

-Differences between stereo-anomalous and stereo-normal groups or cue scaffolding conditions were calculated through means comparison.
-Analysis of variance was used to stablish differences between variables with more than two levels of comparison.
-ANOVA was used for normal distribution variables and Kruskal-Wallis when distribution is not normal.
-Two samples comparison was made using t-Student test if normal distribution is confirmed and Wilxoco-Mann-Whitney otherwise.
+Differences between stereo-anomalous and stereo-normal groups and cue scaffolding conditions were calculated through means comparison.
+Analysis of variance was used to establish differences between variables with more than two levels of comparison.
+One-ANOVAs were used for normal distribution variables and Kruskal-Wallis when distribution was not normal.
+Two sample comparison was computed using Student t-test if a normal distribution was confirmed and Wilxocon-Mann-Whitney otherwise.
 Kolmogoro-Simirnov test was used to confirm normal distribution of variables.
-Relationship between variables was made through Pearson correlation test.
-Significance level was set to 0.05.
-The software used has been R-Statistics (v3.6.3).
+The relationship between variables was determined through Pearson correlation test with The significance level set to 0.05.
+The software used was R-Statistics (v3.6.3).

 In-game performance accuracy

-DartBoard game provides 102,252 registers corresponding to the activity of the 20 participants.
-Examples of the results recollected by participant are shown in Figure 1.
-Each dot represents the in-game acuity threshold obtained after one hour of game play.
-Each cue scaffolding conditions (game levels 1, 2 and 3) is represented by a different symbol.
+DartBoard game provided 102,252 data points corresponding to the activity of the 20 participants.
+Examples of the results collected by participant are shown in Figure 1.
+Each dot represents the in-game accuracy threshold obtained after one hour of game play.
+Each cue scaffolding condition (game levels 1, 2 and 3) is represented by a different symbol.
 An exponential fitness curve (that will be explained afterwards in this chapter) is also included.

 Figure 1.
 Examples of DartBoard in-game performance accuracy for four participants, one stereo-normal (figure 3-A, participant N7) and three stereo-anomalous: figure 3-B, stereo-weak participant AS-W1; figure 3-C, anisometropic participant AA4; and figure 3-D, micro strabismic participant AMS1.
 Condition 1 is represented hollow circles, Condition 2 as solid squares and Condition 3 as hollow diamonds.